The Maldives: Life on a Tiny Speck in the Middle of the Indian Ocean

 But while I wouldn’t want to live there, Bodufolhudhoo was the perfect mix of relaxation and cultural immersion.
 As the fast speedboat to Malé sped out of the harbor, I glanced at the luxurious bamboo huts perched over a turquoise bay on a nearby island.
 I smiled to myself, knowing those pricey resorts could never have provided me with the rich experience I’d enjoyed on Bodufolhudhoo.

-Author’s note: I have changed Aisha’s name, at her request, to protect her true identity.
+Author’s note: Since the Maldives can be an expensive destination, you may find this article about how to visit the Maldives on a budget helpful.
+Also, I have changed Aisha’s name, at her request, to protect her true identity.
 However, all other information in my article is factual.